REAN-Foundation/reancare-service/docs/coding-style-and-guidelines.md

 In addition to these, here are naming conventions we follow for this project.

+1. All statements should end with semicolons.
+This is a must! e.g. `_authorizer: Authorizer = null;`.
+Statements without semicolons are discouraged.
+2. It is recommended that you specify the Typescript type always for variable declaration, argument passing, etc. e.g. `async (request: express.Request, response: express.Response)`
-1. All folders be named in lower-case letters.
+3. All folders be named in lower-case letters.
 If there are multiple words in folder name, separate those words by dot ('.').
 For example, 'input.validators'.
-2. All code files (i.e. Typescript files with '.ts' extension, JSON files with .json extension, etc.) be named in lower-case letters.
+4. All code files (i.e. Typescript files with '.ts' extension, JSON files with .json extension, etc.) be named in lower-case letters.
 If there are multiple words in the file name, separate those words by dor ('.').
-For example, 'api.client.controller.ts'
+For example, `api.client.controller.ts`.
-3. Please follow this naming convention for various file types.
+5. Please follow this naming convention for various file types.
    - Controllers - `*.controller.ts`
-   - Input validators/sanitizers - `*.validator.ts`
+   - Input validators/sanitizers - `*.input.validator.ts`
-   - Routes - `*.validator.ts`
+   - Routes - `*.routes.ts`
    - Interfaces - `*.interface.ts`
    - Repository interfaces - `*.repo.interface.ts`
    - Services - `*.service.ts`